← All articles

 When to use Codex

-- No local Docker setup.
-If you can't or don't want to run Docker locally, cloud sandboxes remove that requirement.
+• No Docker.
+If you can't or don't want to run Docker locally, cloud sandboxes remove that requirement entirely.

-- Open source or non-sensitive code.
-If code privacy isn't a concern, the cloud execution model has no downside.
+• Open source or non-sensitive code.
+If code privacy isn't a concern, the cloud model's simplicity is a genuine advantage.

 When to use Trimo